 - Over time, insulin becomes less effective at introducing glucose to cells, and blood sugar levels continue to rise.

-In the case of type 2 diabetes, insulin resistance takes place gradually.
+With type 2 diabetes, insulin resistance takes place gradually.
 This is why doctors often recommend making lifestyle changes in an attempt to slow or reverse this cycle.

-- Eating a diet high in fresh, nutritious foods, including whole grains, fruits, vegetables, lean proteins, low-fat dairy, and healthy fat sources, such as nuts.
+- eating a diet high in fresh, nutritious foods, including whole grains, fruits, vegetables, lean proteins, low fat dairy, and healthy fat sources, such as nuts

-Some people will use a long-acting insulin injection to maintain consistently low blood sugar levels.
-Some people may use short-acting insulin or a combination of insulin types.
-Whatever the type, a person will usually check their blood glucose levels using a fingerstick.
+Some people use long-acting insulin to maintain consistently low blood sugar levels.
+Others may use short-acting insulin or a combination of insulin types.
+Whatever the type, a person usually checks their blood sugar levels to determine how much insulin they need.

 Self-monitoring is the only way a person can find out their blood sugar levels.
-Assuming the level from any physical symptoms that occur may be dangerous unless a person suspects extremely low glucose and thinks they need a rapid dose of glucose.
+Assuming the level from any physical symptoms that occur may be dangerous unless a person suspects extremely low sugar and thinks they need a rapid dose of glucose.

 How much is too much?

-Excessive insulin can cause hypoglycemia, or extremely low blood sugar, and lead to nausea, sweating, and shaking.
+Too much insulin can cause hypoglycemia, or extremely low blood sugar, and lead to nausea, sweating, and shaking.

 SGLT2 inhibitors and GLP-1 receptor agonists

-- Make sure both hands are clean and dry before touching the test strips or meter
+- Make sure both hands are clean and dry before touching the test strips or meter.

 - Keep canisters closed after testing.